 These economic and geo-political conditions have affected, and may continue to affect, our business in a number of ways, as we have operations in 12 countries and we service clients across multiple geographic regions.
 The general level of economic activity, such as decreases in business and consumer spending, has resulted, and may continue to result in, a decrease in demand for our services, thus reducing our revenue.
 The cost and availability of credit has been and may continue to be adversely affected by illiquid credit markets and wider credit spreads.
-The current global economic slowdown and the possibility of continued turbulence or uncertainty in the European, US, Asian and international financial markets and economies, and the political climate in the US and the UK, has, and may continue to, adversely affect our liquidity and financial condition, and the liquidity and financial condition of our clients.
+The current global economic slowdown and the possibility of continued turbulence or uncertainty in the European, US, Asian and international financial markets and economies, and the political climate in the US and the UK,/ has, and may continue to, adversely affect our liquidity and financial condition, and the liquidity and financial condition of our clients.
 If these market conditions continue or worsen, they may further limit our ability to access financing or increase our cost of financing to meet liquidity needs, and further affect the ability of our clients to use credit to purchase our services or to make timely payments to us, resulting in adverse effects on our financial condition and results of operations.
 In the US, there is concern over slowing economic growth and continuing trade tensions.

 Changing economic conditions may also have an effect on foreign exchange rates, which in turn may affect our business.
-For further information, see "- Currency fluctuations among the Indian rupee, the pound sterling, the US dollar, the Australian dollar, the Euro, the South African rand and the Philippine peso could have a material adverse effect on our results of operations."
+For further information, see "- Currency fluctuations among the Indian rupee, the pound sterling, the US dollar, the Australian dollar, the Euro, the South African rand and the Philippine peso could have a material adverse effect on our results of operations and "Part II - Management's discussion and analysis of financial condition and results of operations - Global Economic Conditions."

 The current global economic slowdown and uncertainty about the future global economic conditions could also continue to increase the volatility of our ADS price.
-We cannot predict the timing or duration of an economic slowdown or the timing or strength of a subsequent economic recovery generally or in our targeted industries, including the travel and leisure and insurance industries.
+We cannot predict the timing or duration of an economic slowdown or the timing or strength of a subsequent economic recovery generally or in our targeted industries, including the insurance and travel and leisure industries.
 If macroeconomic conditions worsen or the current global economic conditions continue for a prolonged period of time, we are not able to predict the impact that such conditions will have on our targeted industries, in general, and our results of operations specifically.